-There are a number of impressive public art features placed throughout the Federation Council area and the community has plans to establish more.
+There are a number of impressive public art features placed throughout the Federation Council and the Federation community are passionate towards its ongoing development.

 Public art is a big feature in the village or Morundah, with tree carvings and 'Toolbox'.
 This impressive horse sculpture was commissioned by the residents of Morundah to commemorate 100 years of both registered and bush picnic horse racing in the village.
 It was made by local artist Andrew Whitehead of Urana.